The Unrevoked Will Requirement

 If an application for informal appointment indicates the existence of a possible unrevoked testamentary instrument which may relate to property subject to the laws of this state, and which is not filed for probate in this court, the registrar shall decline the application.

 A.R.S. § 14-3311The reasoning is straightforward.
-A will can name a specific person to serve as personal representative and can direct how the estate should be distributed.
-Appointing someone informally while a will that might change everything sits unfiled would undermine the entire probate process.
+A will can name a specific person nominated to serve as personal representative.
+It can direct how the estate should be distributed among heirs and devisees.
+Appointing someone informally while such a will sits unfiled would undermine the entire probate process.

 What Happens After the Application Is Declined

 When the registrar declines an informal appointment under this statute, the interested parties are not left without options.
 They can locate and file the will, then pursue either informal or formal probate.
-Alternatively, they can initiate a formal testacy proceeding under A.R.S.
+They can also initiate a formal testacy proceeding under A.R.S.
 14-3401, where a judge can evaluate the situation with full notice and a hearing.